 “I’m not sure if it’s supposed to print a ticket?" said another patron, Ben Riney as he tried to figure the meter out.
 "No dude, now I feel stupid.”

 ABC7 heard complaints from people who work downtown too.

 “There’s no actual parking for the workers, so if you park in the wrong area, you’re gonna get a ticket," said Juno Garcia, who’s a construction worker in downtown.

 But the city said 88 percent of the spaces downtown are still free and the idea for paid parking is to actually benefit the merchants.

 “Nobody wants to pay for parking and I think we understand that," said Mark Lyons, parking division manager for the City of Sarasota.
 "But there’s a cause and a purpose and there’s a return that’s coming back to the community.
 So it’s meaningful, it’s providing something, it’s increasing turnover out in the streets in the prime areas.”

-Staff said the parking revenue is going into a fund that will offset a $600,000 dollar subsidy the City gets.
+Staff said the parking revenue is going into a fund that will offset a $600,000 subsidy the city gets.
 This frees up that money to be used in the general fund for things like parks, police and another portion to be put right back into Downtown Sarasota.